 Once you have earned the desired quantity of rewards points or miles on your credit cards, you can transfer them to a frequent flyer program of your liking, such as United MileagePlus program, Delta SkyMiles program, Southwest Airlines Rapid Rewards program, or American Airlines AAdvantage program, and so on.
 We booked our RTW ticket through Singapore Airlines as it has consistently been ranked as the top airline in the world.

 Here I'll share with you the travel hacks I used to accumulate a million miles.

 How To Get Free Business Class Flights Worth $54,000

 1. Apply for credit cards with attractive signing bonuses

 Many credit cards in the US offer signing bonuses for new sign-ups.
 While there are some credit cards which give you free bonus points or miles when using your card for the first time, most require you to spend a certain amount within a certain period of time after you get your card.
 Because of this, it's important to time your card application carefully so that you can make sure you will be able to meet that minimum spend and get the signing bonus.

 The credit cards below offer some of the best signing bonuses right now.
 You need very good to excellent credit in order to qualify for them.

-- The Enhanced Business Platinum® Card from American Express OPEN, a GET.com advertiser, has a welcome offer of 75,000 bonus points: Earn 50,000 Membership Rewards® points after you spend $10,000 and an extra 25,000 points after you spend an additional $10,000 within the first 3 months of card membership.
+- The Business Platinum® Card from American Express OPEN, a GET.com advertiser, has a welcome offer of 75,000 bonus points: Earn 50,000 Membership Rewards® points after you spend $10,000 and an extra 25,000 points after you spend an additional $10,000 within the first 3 months of card membership.
 This is the best offer in the market right now.
 Terms apply.